heythisisnate/nodemcu-smartthings/README.md

   ![](screenshots/ARC2017-02-0522-53-21.png)

-  Copy the `base_url` field from here into the `apiHost` variable in the variables file Copy the `url` field into the `apiEndpoint` variable in the variables file, and add `/event` to the end
+  Copy the `base_url` field from here into the `apiHost` variable in the variables file Copy the `url` field into the `apiEndpoint` variable in the variables file

 ### 6. Flash the NodeMCU Lua firmware